-But in my defence it can be hard to tell the two apart in a genre devised for and by geeky males.
-Even Princess Leia, who started off less vacuous and more clothed than the average ended up in the slave girl costume (cue gratuitous picture of Carrie Fisher).
+But in my defence it can be hard to tell the two apart in a genre devised for, and by, geeky males.
+Even Princess Leia, who started off less vacuous and more clothed than the average, ended up in the slave girl costume (cue gratuitous picture of Carrie Fisher).

-However I've tried hard to pick babes, sorry women, who were a bit more than decorative monster bait.
+However I've tried hard to pick

 Sandra Bullock doesn't make the list as I haven't seen Gravity yet, and I'm only counting actual movies, not TV crossovers, so there's no Wilma Dearing (Buck Rogers), Deana Troy (Star Trek: The Next Generation) or Dana Scully (X Files).